Galilee Community General Jewish Hospital of Uganda

-Galilee Community General Jewish Hospital of Uganda is a 50-bed community hospital in the Masanafu neighborhood, in Lubaga Division, in Kampala, the capital and largest city in the country.
+Galilee Community General Jewish Hospital of Uganda (also known as GCGH) is a 50-bed community hospital in the Masanafu neighborhood, in Lubaga Division, in Kampala, the capital and largest city in the country.

+Background

+The hospital is a non-profit community institution with ties to the Jewish community in Uganda.
+It is one of several private community hospitals operating in Kampala's western suburbs, serving a predominantly low-income urban population.

+Services

+As of 2016, the hospital offered inpatient and outpatient services across several departments including general medicine and surgery.
+Its 50-bed capacity places it in the category of a community-level general hospital under Uganda's health system tier classification.

 Location

-The hospital in located in Masanafu, off of Sentema Road, in northwestern Kampala, about 9 km west of Mulago National Referral Hospital.
+The hospital is located in Masanafu, off Sentema Road, in northwestern Kampala, about 9 km west of Mulago National Referral Hospital.
 The coordinates of Galilee Community Hospital are 0°19'54.0"N, 32°32'09.0"E (Latitude:0.331669; Longitude:32.535836).